Linerre/voidrice/README.md

-The repo name is forked from [Luke Smith's voidrice](https://github.com/LukeSmithxyz/voidrice), but the configurations are quite different.
+The repo name is forked from [Luke Smith's voidrice](https://github.com/LukeSmithxyz/voidrice), b ut the configurations are quite different.

+Depite the name, the dotfiles are now used on my Gentoo machines.